 Quiches also almost always include cheese in the filling.
 Although as new flavor combinations arise, it became less popular.

-This quiche crust is very simple to make and takes less than 5 minutes.
+This cheese and leek quiche crust is very simple to make and takes less than 5 minutes.
 And, you probably already have all of the ingredients at home!

 So we need the following ingredients for the crust: Flour, salt, butter, cold water.
-And for the crust we make a vegetarian filling with olive oil, leeks, green onions, salt, feta, fresh dill, parsley, an egg, heavy cream, grated mozzarella.
+And for the crust we make a vegetarian filling with olive oil, leeks, green onions, salt, crumbled feta cheese, fresh dill, parsley, an egg, heavy cream, grated mozzarella.

 The filling is always the part that makes or breaks a quiche.
 This mouth-watering leek quiche only uses basic ingredients and spices that all complement each other well.
 Make sure you use only fresh leeks for the best flavor.